ahicks92/fastnet/specification.md

 To begin a connection, a client must:

+1. Generate a local id.
+This id will be used to identify the connection to the user.

-- Use the `fastnet_query` from the status query section to determine if a fastnet implementation is listening.
+2. Use the `fastnet_query` from the status query section to determine if a fastnet implementation is listening.
 An implementation must make no more than 10 attempts before aborting.

-- Use the `version_query` to determine that the implementations are compatible.
+3. Use the `version_query` to determine that the implementations are compatible.
 Again, an implementation must make no more than 10 attempts before aborting.

-- Send the connect packet.
+4. Send the connect packet which must contain the local id.
+This becomes the remote id on the implementation that the client is connecting to.

-- begin waiting for either the connected packet or the aborted packet with a timeout of 5000 MS.  The client must resend the connect packet every 200 MS during this process.
+5. Begin waiting for either the connected packet or the aborted packet with a timeout of 5000 MS.  The client must resend the connect packet every 200 MS during this process.

 If the client receives the connected packet, it must parse the connection id, notify the application that the connection has been established, and begin processing packets.
 The client must disregard all other packets including queries until it manages to receive the connected packet.